beshu-tech/readonlyrest-docs/examples/elastic-cloud-cluster-integration/details.md

 To do that, we need to
 1. Generate CA certificates of nodes of the local cluster (using the CA certificates of the Elastic cloud cluster)
 2. Use them to add a trusted environment in Elastic Cloud console
+3. Configure the internode SSL and remote cluster settings in `elasticsearch.yml`

 The CA certificates of the Elastic Cloud cluster nodes can be downloaded from the security settings of the Elastic Cloud deployment (see [screenshots](playgroud.md#running-interactive-script)).